microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/02_Model_Selection.md

 - **Token Usage**: Inspect the token usage for each model to understand cost implications.
 Note that token usage may vary not only based on the verbosity of the response but also on the tokenizer efficiency of each model.

 > [!TIP]
 > Number of output tokens is visible in the response footer, along with characters length.
+LLMs are non-deterministic, so you might see slight variations in token usage across multiple runs with the same input prompt.

 ![Token usage](../../img/token_usage.png)